 School Selection Process

-- Schools that earned an overall school performance score in the lowest five percent (5%) of all schools in the state in the prior school year and
+Qualifying Schools are schools with a school performance score in the lowest-performing five percent (5%) of all schools meeting the following criteria:

 Per the state statute, each district can only have one school included in the ISD for a five-year period.
 This means that a local school district could not have more than one school selected to operate as a part of the ISD, unless the local school board requested other schools for consideration.

-The State Board of Education will select the schools based on the recommendations of the ISD Superintendent.
+The State Board of Education selects schools for transfer into the ISD based on the recommendations of the ISD Superintendent.